 2 slices sourdough bread, ½ inch or slightly thinner if desired

 2 large or 3 small garlic cloves

 2 tablespoons nutritional yeast

-½ teaspoon mellow white miso
+½ teaspoon mellow white or chickpea miso

 1 cup cherry tomatoes, quartered